 Applying for Doctoral Studies

 Admission to the Aalto Doctoral Programme in Arts, Design and Architecture is organized annually in March, for studies starting in September.
-The next admission round is 1-31 March 2017.
+The latest admission round ended on 31 March 2017.

 Application instructions for 2017

 - Application opens on Wed 1 March 2017 at 9am (UTC+2)

 - Application ends on Fri 31 March 2017 at 3 pm (UTC+2)